surveyjs/surveyjs-wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-SurveyJS for WordPress - Survey, Quiz and Form Builder plug-in.
+SurveyJS for WordPress - Survey, Quiz, Survey Creator and Form Builder plug-in.

 == Description ==

-Easy to use, drag & drop Survey Builder with myriad options.
-It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Builder (Editor)](https://surveyjs.io/Survey/Builder/).
+Easy to use, drag & drop Survey Creator with myriad options.
+It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Survey Creator](https://surveyjs.io/Survey/Survey-Creator/).

 *Main features:*
 * It has 15 elements (questions and panels) from simple inputs like text and dropdown to Panel containers and dynamic matrix (table), that allows to build you complex forms.